goodwi11/Documentation_en/docs/source/api.rst

         | ``business``
         | ``economics``
         | ``entertainment``
-        | For Google Play and App Store generators, use the URL link to the app.
+        | For GooglePage, ApplePage and MicrosoftPage generators, use the URL link to the app.
    * - Yes
      - ``lang``
      - | Selecting the necessary language for the safe page translation.
 Specify in the format: language_COUNTRY.